jlizier/linsync/README.md

 originally distributed at http://www.secse.net/ncomp/ncomp_tools.zip (though no longer available at that address), with the paper
 L. Barnett, C. L. Buckley and S. Bullock (2009),
-"On Neural Complexity and Structural Connectivity", Physical Review E, 79, 051914, under a license to "use as you wish".
+_"On Neural Complexity and Structural Connectivity"_,
+Physical Review E, 79, 051914,
+under a license to "use as you wish".